EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin/README.md

      - This option is ignored if `Yes` is chosen for **Transparency**
    - **Alchemy Version** has no impact on PSP textures.
  - **Wii**:
-   - Textures will be exported as dds files.
+   - Textures will be exported as dds files unless modified by other settings.
    - **Console**:
      - `All`: This option will export Wii textures.
      - `PC Only`: This option will not export Wii Textures.
    - **Transparency**:
-     - `Yes`: This option will export dds textures with DXT5 compression.
+     - `Yes`: This option will export textures as uncompressed png files.
      - `No`: This option will export dds textures with DXT1 compression.
    - **Character Size**, **Skin Type**, **Texture Type**, **Alchemy Version**, and **PSP Texture Compression** have no impact on Wii textures.
  - **Xbox**: